cro audit and qualitative vs quantitative research and landing page header

 A step-by-step process to DIY a CRO audit on the homepage, category page, and product page of your ecommerce website; and 15 reasons you should start today.

-Note: This article will teach you how to conduct your own CRO audit, step by step.
-If you’d rather have an expert take care of that for you and deliver your results within 7-10 business days, you may want to consider purchasing a Conversion Growth Assessment™.
+Note: This article will teach you how to conduct a CRO audit, step by step.
+If you’d rather have an expert take care of that for you and go deeper into the sales funnel, you may want to consider a Digital Experience Optimization Audit™.

 I’m willing to bet that you look at your ecommerce site almost every day – and you’re probably making updates, additions, or changes on a regular basis as you work towards your business goals.